MediaArea/RAWcooked/Doc/User_Manual.md

 rawcooked --all <file>
 ```

-The file is a Matroska container (.mkv).
-The `RAWcooked` tool decodes back the video and the audio of file to its original formats.
+The file supplied must be a Matroska container (.mkv) created by the `RAWcooked` software.
+The `RAWcooked` tool decodes the video, audio and any attachments within the file to its original format.
 All metadata accompanying the original data are preserved **bit-by-bit**.

+### For successful decoding

 For the best decoding experience you should always ensure you encode with the ```--all``` command which includes hashes within the reversibility data of the encoded Matroska file.
 This ensures the the decoded files can be compared to the original source file hashes, ensuring bit perfect reversibility.